danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 Annie couldn't help but chuckle as she sent it.
 The tone struck a balance between casual charm and retaining checkout integrity--something Greg's laid-back demeanor often fell short of.
 The results?
 Return customers, and maybe a few more friendly interactions.

 However, not everyone is a fan of this new charm-centric AI world.
-Back up on Razorbeam's fourth floor, Miranda's perfectionist streak means she's skeptical--her team's ambitious plans sometimes fall prey to chaotic, AI-induced charm overload.
+Back up on Razorbeam's fourth floor, Eleanor's perfectionist streak means she's skeptical--her team's ambitious plans sometimes fall prey to chaotic, AI-induced charm overload.
 So, one typical busy afternoon, when she received complaints about too much charm from automated replies, panic set in.
 She promptly issued a ban on all charm-focused tools.

 **"We're a cybersecurity company.
 Let's focus on our core competencies, shall we?"** she announced, pointing toward her wall of sticky notes like a general reviewing battle plans.
 Quinn, that ever-sensible HR consultant, took a deep breath and stepped in, reminding everyone of the charm benefits that could, ironically, buffer their demanding client relationships.